gvsoc/gvsoc/docs/developer/src/hwpe/task3/task_4.rst

         $ make build TARGETS=pulp-open-hwpe
         $ ./install/bin/gvsoc --target=pulp-open-hwpe --binary ./tutorial/model_hwpe/application/task4/test run --trace="hwpe"

 **Warning!
-It may lead to an infinite loop.
+It will lead to an infinite loop.
 Remember to terminate the process.**

 What prints do you see from the trace?
 Does the prints looks like the ones below?